Last updated

 Segment your targets

-Organize your targets into groups based on what they’re looking for and the pain points they want to solve.
-This way, you can craft a tailored message that is relevant to each group and they’ll be much more likely to engage.
-It’s super easy to do this in folk, which is built around groups of contacts.
+Organize your targets into groups based on what they're looking for and the pain points they want to solve.
+This way, you can craft a tailored message that is relevant to each group and they'll be much more likely to engage.
+For sales teams of 20-50 people, folk CRM makes this incredibly easy with its group-based contact organization.
 Once you have your groups you can then use Messages in folk to email an entire list in one go with ultra-personalized emails that are automatically tailored to each contact.

 Subject line and preheader